UoB-Mathematics-Students/UoB-Mathematics/README.md

 Introduction
 ------------
 This GitHub account has a collection of repositories used for shared revision resources.
 Users can upload and edit notes, cheatsheets, links, etc. to help others.
 There is a different repository for each module.
 If you don't know how to use `git`, please read my tutorial [here](How-to-use-git.md).
-This is on the same line.

 Modules
 -------